Magda-R-bit/Chef_Secret_Recipes/README.md

 ## Bugs

-* New recipe not saved in JSON file after restarting program.
+1. New recipe not saved in JSON file after restarting program.

     -  When adding a new recipe, everything appeared to work correctly.
 The recipe was added successfully.
 However, after restarting the program, the added recipe disappeared.

-* Solution
+    - Solution
       - To fix this bug, I used the dump() function to convert the dictionary into JSON format, before saving it to recipe.json.

+2. The recipe was not found, when recipe name was entered with lowercase letters.

+    -  When searching for a recipe by name, an error occurred if the name was typed in lowercase letters because the search function was case-sensitive.

+    - Solution
+      - To fix this, I applied title() to the input to ensure consistent matching.

+3. The recipe was not found, when searching by ingredient name.

+    - When searching for a recipe by ingredient name, an error occurred if name was typed in uppercase letters.

+    - Solution
+      - I fixed this, by applying lower() to the input.

 ### Unfixed Bugs